 The purpose of the Mesalands Community College's Dinosaur Museum and Natural Science Laboratory Volunteer Association, also known as "fossil friends," shall be to support the functions of the Mesalands Dinosaur Museum and Natural Science Laboratory and:

-- 1. Assist the Curator with projects, as needed. - Facilitate the volunteer activities. - Promote public programing and educational opportunities for Friends' members in areas pertaining to the Mesalands Dinosaur Museum resalands Community College is committed to Mthe policy of equal opportunity in employment and education regardless of race, color, religion, national origin, sex, age, physical or mental disability, serious medical condition or veteran status.
+- Assist the Curator with projects, as needed. - Facilitate volunteer activities. - Promote public programing and educational opportunities for Friends' members in areas pertaining to the Mesalands Dinosaur Museum.